 Cat Person is a relatively new player in the pet food delivery world, but it's doing a lot of things right.
 The company is dedicated to providing low-carb foods with at least 50 percent more quality animal protein than you’ll typically find.
 Whether you’re buying one of its wet or dry foods (there are multiple recipes for each), that’s a good thing for your cat’s overall digestion.
 Each formulation contains no more than two animal protein sources, and it’s easy to track down complete nutrition information on the brand’s website.

-While Cat Person only offers grain-free foods (an area of some debate), we love the consistently high quality across its dry, pâté, and shredded options, as well as the ability to build customized monthly meal plans tailored to your cat’s needs.
+While Cat Person only offers grain-free foods, we love the consistently high quality across its dry, pâté, and shredded options, as well as the ability to build customized monthly meal plans tailored to your cat’s needs.
 Pâté foods are $7.25 for a pack of five, 2.75-ounce cups, while dry foods cost $11 for a 2-pound bag.
 Meal plan costs vary (you’ll save 10 percent on each order), but begin with a $20 starter box to help you transition your cat to their new food.
 Orders of $40 or more also ship free.

 Best Value: JustFood